 Completion date: May 2022

-“For Walker, Built have proven to be the perfect partner to achieve our vision for one of the largest urban renewal projects ever undertaken in Australia.
+“For Walker, Built has proven to be the perfect partner to achieve our vision for one of the largest urban renewal projects ever undertaken in Australia.
 Not only have they delivered as promised but they have also continued to provide innovative solutions to the complexities of building and construction in complex live environments”.